Background - the original 1952 truck wheels and tyres -

 tire type available.
 It has an attractive tread pattern, one side has a narrow whitewall (which is not needed but that

-side is attractive) but most importantly, the other side has an almost completely smooth tyre wall with very little
+most importantly, the other side has an almost completely smooth tyre wall with very little

 writing.
 This is what makes this type very special for classic cars and trucks.